zolex/vom/docs/VOM.md

 ### Symfony Framework

-In symfony framework you can simply use dependency injection to gain access to the preconfigured object mapper service.
+In symfony framework you should use dependency injection to gain access to the preconfigured object mapper service.
 Also see the [Symfony example](https://github.com/zolex/vom-examples/tree/main/symfony-framework).
 The recommended way to use it is by type-hinting Symfony's `SerializerInterface` or `VersatileObjectMapper`.

-The only difference is, that `VersatileObjectMapper` by default processes the VOM attributes and Serializer does not.
+The only difference is, that `VersatileObjectMapper` by default processes the VOM attributes and the standard symfony serializer needs additional context to enable the VOM features.

 ```php
 use Zolex\VOM\Serializer\VersatileObjectMapper;